9 Main Reasons Why Facebook Ad Stuck in Review & How to Fix (2026)

 What ad components are reviewed?

-- Target audience information
+- Targeting information

 You need to ensure that those ad elements are clear and do not violate advertising policies.
 But of course, things don’t always go smoothly.
 If any component has issues, your Facebook ad may be not approved and stuck in review.